andreilazanu/airfoil_v1/README.md

 where the Mach number is the ratio between the speeds of airsoil and sound.
 In the present project I analyse only subsonic fly (M<0.8).

-The Mach number is defined as
+The Mach number is calculated as

 $$M=\sqrt{5 \left[\left(\frac{p-p_s}{p}+1\right)^{2/7} \right]} .$$